ttakenawa/PostMSM/README.md

 ---

 ## Contact
-- For questions or issues, please open a GitHub Issue in this repository.
+- For questions or issues, pleasmaile open a GitHub Issue in this repository or mail to takenawa@kaiyodai.ac.jp